DanielLarsenNZ/azure-spring-apps-multi-region/README.md

 - Azure Subscription with Contributor access
 - Azure Active Directory access
-- pfx certificate for your custom domain (optional)
+- PFX certificate for your custom domain (optional)
 - GitHub Personal Access Token

 > [NOTE!]
 > There is also an option to install this infrastructure with a self-signed certificate.
 This certificate will be generated for you during the deployment.
-However, this setup should only be used in testing scenario's.
+However, this setup should only be used in testing scenarios.
 > Since Azure Front Door does not support self-signed certificates a host name override will take place, breaking some of the functionality of your backend applications.
 For production scenario's you should always apply [host name preservation](https://learn.microsoft.com/azure/architecture/best-practices/host-name-preservation).

 To deploy the infrastructure, you can either make use of a locally installed environment, or you can make use of a pre-configured dev container.